Powers of the Will, Benevolent Desires

 Readers can see that the 18 century philosopher teaches in much of his writings a high form of ethical theosophy and philosophy.
 According to W. Leechman, F. Hutcheson demonstrates that the inner constitution of human beings, which is formed by pursuing the general good, “beautifully tallies with the constitution of the universe”.
 And this is a central tenet of theosophy, ancient and modern.

-The following text corresponds to most of chapter one in Hutcheson’s book “A System of Moral Philosophy” .
+The following text reproduces chapter one in Hutcheson’s book “A System of Moral Philosophy” .

 Besides its intrinsic value, the article can be read as a helpful commentary to the first 20 aphorisms in the book I of the Yoga Aphorisms of Patanjali.